 Witness evidence forms the most crucial part of the fact-finding process although relevant digital evidence can also be critically important.
 In many types of cases, particularly where child witnesses are involved, recall may not be linear, there may be gaps in memory and accounts can change over time.
 This does not mean that a witness lacks credibility and it is the job of the investigator to get a thorough and accurate account of what happened.
 This can be done by having a properly structured interview that is planned for in advance, factoring in the needs of the witness together with carefully structured questioning.
 Staff will receive training on strategies around communicating with students throughout the year and are encouraged to work collaboratively on methods and initiatives to help improve communication within their school and local community.
 It is the responsibility of headteachers to organise ongoing training which will take into account staff's specific roles in relation to communicating and working with students.
-Schools will adhere to the DfE guidance on Suspensions and Permanent Exclusion, including the need to take pupils' views into account before making a decision to exclude, and supporting the pupil to do so (for example through advocates such as parents, social workers or other trusted adults) where appropriate.
+Schools will adhere to the DfE guidance contained within 'School suspensions and permanent exclusions', including the need to take the views of students into account before making a decision to exclude and supporting the student in sharing their views, as appropriate (for example through advocates such as parents, social workers or other trusted adults).